Rail Pass in hand on train platform Photo by 戸山 神奈 on Unsplash

 Kuromon Market: A Street Food Wonderland

 From Osaka Castle, Kuromon Ichiba Market is a short subway ride away.
-This is where my day trip to Osaka from Tokyo really begins to pay dividends.
+This is where my trip to Osaka from Tokyo really begins to pay dividends.
 Tokyo has incredible food, but Tokyo food often comes with Tokyo prices and Tokyo crowds.
-Kuromon Market operates on a different frequency entirely.
+Kuromon Market operates on an entirely different frequency.

 What I love about Kuromon compared to Tokyo's food markets is the lack of pretense.
 Vendors here aren't performing for Instagram or catering to food bloggers.
 They're feeding people who work in the neighborhood and happen to be hungry.

 My usual route starts with takoyaki from Daruma, where the old man behind the counter moves with the efficiency of someone who's made thousands of these octopus balls.
-This authentic experience is exactly what most osaka tours miss completely.
+This authentic experience is exactly what most Osaka tours miss.

 Next, I'll grab some fresh fruit.
-The strawberries in Kuromon are ridiculously sweet, and at half the price you'd pay in Tokyo's department store basements.
-Sometimes I'll pick up wagyu beef sashimi — thin slices of raw beef that sound strange until you try them — or fresh uni if it looks particularly good that day.
+The strawberries in Kuromon are ridiculously sweet and half the price you'd pay in Tokyo's department store basements.
+Sometimes, I'll pick up wagyu beef sashimi, thin slices of raw beef that sound strange until you try them, or fresh uni if it looks perfect that day.

 Getting Around Osaka: Metro vs Walking

 Osaka's subway system makes sense in a way that Tokyo's labyrinthine network doesn't always.
 The Midosuji Line runs north-south like a spine, connecting most places you'd want to visit in a day.
-The Chuo Line runs east-west from Osaka station.
-That's basically it for tourist purposes and is used in many osaka tour packages.
+The Chuo Line runs east-west from Osaka Station.
+That's it for tourist purposes and is used in many Osaka tour packages.

 But honestly, I prefer walking in Osaka when the weather's decent.
 The city reveals itself differently at street level.
 From Kuromon Market to the Namba district, it's about a fifteen-minute walk through neighborhoods that shift character every few blocks.
 And, if you're lucky enough, you might even spot a traditional Ryokan inn tucked away in quieter residential neighborhoods, offering a peaceful contrast to the city's bustling commercial districts.